Hatena Illusion

 Hatena Illusion (はてな☆イリュージョン, Hatena☆Iryūjon) is a Japanese light novel series by Tomohiro Matsu, with illustrations by Kentaro Yabuki.
-A manga adaptation by Pochi Edoya began serialization online via Niconico Seiga website in November 2018.
+A manga adaptation by Pochi Edoya was serialized online via Niconico Seiga website from November 2018 to January 2021.
 An anime television series adaptation by Children's Playground Entertainment aired from January to June 2020.

 Synopsis

 Makoto Shiranui dreams of becoming a magician and arrives in Tokyo to become a student of the world-famous illusionist Mamoru Hoshisato, a friend of his family.
 At the station, he is robbed by a beautiful thief, and when he arrives at the teacher's mansion, it turns out that his childhood friend Kana, who happens to be the daughter of his future teacher, has changed a lot.
 And now they do not understand each other at all.